 For the second month, I worked at a public hospital called Hospital Viedma in the paediatric burns unit.
 The unit is famous throughout Bolivia for its work in treating paediatric burn injuries and for reconstructive surgery following traumatic injuries and congenital malformations.

 I spent the initial few days in the unit assisting the nurses on the ward to get a feel for the work and to settle in.
 I then spent my time in theatre observing the operations.
 Once the surgeons got to know me, I was allowed to scrub in and assist the surgeons on many of the operations.
-I practised suturing, assisted in skin grafts, wound debridement, and various other procedures, including a fasciotomy on a boy with severe electrical burns.

 In the countryside, families live in poverty and often live in one room, sleeping in one corner, cooking in the other corner on a fire.
 Many of the burns that I saw were as a result of young children being left unattended to look after the babies at home while the parents go to work or go begging.
 Many women carry their shopping, food or babies in a brightly coloured cloth called an ‘aguayo’, slung over their back.
 I helped treat one baby that had fallen out of the aguayo into the cooking fire as his mother bent over to cook.